 IBM Watson Analytics vs. Microsoft Azure

 While it’s a standard comparison, the IBM Watson Analytics is very different from Microsoft Azure.
 The latter is a machine learning software or tool.
 Azure automates specific tasks in the pipeline while assuming familiarity with the basic techniques of data science.
 On the contrary, IBM Watson Analytics is an interface that allows the deposition of data.
-You can ask your questions in simple, everyday English, and it will use natural language processing to give you answers that make sense you.
+You can ask your questions in simple, everyday English, and it will use natural language processing to give you answers that make sense to you.
 However, the similarity between the two is that they are both simple to use and have an awe-inspiring design.
 They both make questioning and answering easier, albeit having different ways of doing so.

 In a nutshell, both tools and software present different features even though there are some overlapping aspects.
 IBM aims to make interrogation of data possible for the layman.
 In contrast, Microsoft Azure offers a user-friendly interface, making machine learning tasks more modest and more comfortable for a user.
 It integrates machine learning with the existing workflow of a business.